nathan-gs/nathan-gs.github.com/_posts/2022-11-27-flanders-capacity-electricity-tariffs-in-home-assistant.md

 Flanders will reform the [nettariffs](https://www.vreg.be/nl/wat-zijn-de-nieuwe-nettarieven-en-hoe-worden-ze-berekend) for electricity transport, shifting a larger cost to peak usage.
 They do this by measuring your average consumption per 15m and the maximum quarter of the month counts as your tariff.
 Currently information and dashboards from Fluvius are cumbersome to use (CSV export and then leveraging Excel to spot the highest quarter).

-I'm tracking my Electricty / Gas / Water in [Home Assistant](https://home-assistant.io/) already, so let's take a look what we need to do.
+I'm tracking my Electricity / Gas / Water in [Home Assistant](https://home-assistant.io/) already, so let's take a look what we need to do.

 ### Track quarterly values